ngmquann/PROJECT-2-OFFICIAL/README.md

 ## How To Run
 - Backend ()
-    + Installation Laragon
+    + Installation Laravel
         <p>
-            - Install PHP server Laragon <br>
+            - Install PHP server Laravel <br>
             - Run it <br>
             - Clone this repo into www folder of Laragon<br>
             - Download dbgundamx.sql file in this repo and import to phpmyadmin or mysql and simple run it